phildougherty/m8e/README.md

 [![Kubernetes](https://img.shields.io/badge/Kubernetes-1.28+-blue.svg)](https://kubernetes.io/)
 [![MCP Protocol](https://img.shields.io/badge/MCP-2024--11--05-green.svg)](https://modelcontextprotocol.io/)

-## 🚀 What is Matey?
+## What is Matey?

 Matey is a production-ready Kubernetes-native orchestrator for Model Context Protocol (MCP) servers.
 It combines the familiar simplicity of Docker Compose configuration with the power and scalability of Kubernetes, making it easy to deploy, manage, and scale MCP applications in cloud-native environments.

 ### Key Benefits

-- **🎯 Familiar Configuration**: Use Docker Compose-style YAML configurations that automatically translate to Kubernetes resources
+- **Familiar Configuration**: Use Docker Compose-style YAML configurations that automatically translate to Kubernetes resources
-- **☸️ Kubernetes Native**: Built from the ground up for Kubernetes with Custom Resources and Controllers
+- **Kubernetes Native**: Built from the ground up for Kubernetes with Custom Resources and Controllers
-- **🔄 MCP Protocol Support**: Full support for MCP 2024-11-05 specification with HTTP, SSE, WebSocket, and STDIO transports
+- **MCP Protocol Support**: Full support for MCP 2024-11-05 specification with HTTP, SSE, WebSocket, and STDIO transports
-- **🤖 AI Integration**: Built-in support for OpenAI, Claude, Ollama, and OpenRouter with fallback chains
+- **AI Integration**: Built-in support for OpenAI, Claude, Ollama, and OpenRouter with fallback chains
-- **🔐 Enterprise Security**: OAuth 2.1, JWT, RBAC, and comprehensive audit logging
+- **Enterprise Security**: OAuth 2.1, JWT, RBAC, and comprehensive audit logging
-- **📊 Rich CLI**: 20+ commands for complete lifecycle management
+- **Rich CLI**: 20+ commands for complete lifecycle management
-- **🔍 Service Discovery**: Automatic Kubernetes-native service discovery and health checking
+- **Service Discovery**: Automatic Kubernetes-native service discovery and health checking
-- **🛠️ Developer Friendly**: Hot reload, configuration validation, and extensive testing
+- **Developer Friendly**: Hot reload, configuration validation, and extensive testing

-## 📦 Quick Start
+## Quick Start

 ### Prerequisites